OBTAINING A DRIVER’S LICENSE

 Every Minnesota resident who operates any motor vehicle (car, truck, motorcycle, ATV) must have a driver’s license.
 The operation of an automobile without a valid operator’s license is illegal, punishable by fine and sometimes by jail sentence.
 It is also illegal to permit another person who has no valid license to drive an automobile.
 Every driver must become familiar with the Minnesota Driver’s Manual.
 This covers traffic and safety rules, laws, rules of the road, allowable speed limits, and road signs and symbols.

-Operator’s Licenses may be obtained by passing an examination on Minnesota driving laws and a driving test on the road.
-Application for a new driver’s license or a renewal of a driver’s license can be made at any county or state office location.
-To find those locations, please see Licenses and ID Cards or Testing, or contact Driver & Vehicle Services at 320-762-7808.
+Operator’s Licenses may be obtained by passing a written examination on Minnesota driving laws and a driving test on the road.
+Application for a new driver’s license or a renewal of a driver’s license can be made at a Minnesota state office location.
+To find those locations, go here.

 Before you can secure a Minnesota driver’s license, you must first obtain an Instruction Permit which is valid for one year from the date of application.
 Please see Instruction Permit Frequently Asked Questions.